Use and service

 - Further reference works and language dictionaries are also accommodated in the General Reading Room.

-With the BSB reader pass, literature from the stacks can be ordered for consultation also in these reading rooms via the OPACplus/ BSB catalogue.
+With the library card, literature from the stacks can be ordered for consultation also in these reading rooms in BSB DISCOVER!.
 Please keep in mind that the reading rooms have different opening hours and equipment.

 The Bayerische Staatsbibliothek continually digitizes its exceptional old stocks in the context of users' orders, projects and for reasons of conservation (protective digitization).
 You can subscribe to an RSS feed to be informed comfortably about such newly produced digital copies.